stozn/drrrbot/README.md

 # waiting time for getting messages
 getInterval = 300
 ```
-* Tripcode is optional.
-(You can use `#` to separate name and tripcode)
+* Tripcode(tc) is optional.
+(You can just delete that line to login without tc)
-* RoomID can be found in the URL of the room. (e.g. https://drrr.com/room/EE0Lwl33Iu)
+* RoomID can be found in the URL of the room. (e.g. https://drrr.com/room/UgaX0cBVAT)
 * SendInterval is recommended to be at least 1000ms.
 (Your IP will be ban if you send messages too fast)
 * Cookies will be saved in the `saves.json` file, if you want to reset the cookies, just delete the file.